Skirting boards: a history

 3) To help hide untidy finishes of plaster at the bottom of the walls (when processes were not as advanced as they are today.

 This said, even the Victorians were keen on the idea of skirting boards as a feature also, and tended to showcase rooms with bolder and bigger skirting profiles if they could afford it and desired to do so.
 Some of these deep skirting boards are still evident today in period and Victorian built homes.

 As the 20th century dawned and progressed, the purposive need for skirting boards slowly started to diminish as new inventions and ideas came to solve such problems as mentioned.
 This didn’t mean the demise of the skirting board however, it just meant a new era was arriving when skirting boards would have much more aesthetic and enhancing uses.

-It would seem that the skirting boards have exceeded the test of time!
+It would seem that the UK skirting boards have exceeded the test of time!

-Have any questions or comments?
+Have any questions or comments on skirting boards?
 See our contact page to get in touch.